 Most of the data clauses perform one or more the following actions.
-The actions test or modify one or both of the structured and dynamic reference counts, depending on the directive on which the data clause appears.
+The actions test or modify one or both of the structured and dynamic reference counters, depending on the directive on which the data clause appears.

-Present Increment Action
+1123 Present Increment Action

-A present increment action is one of the actions that may be performed for a present (Section 2.7.4), copy (Section 2.7.5), copyin (Section 2.7.6), copyout (Section 2.7.7), create (Sec-

-- tion 2.7.8), or no_create (Section 2.7.9) clause, or for a call to an acc_copyin (Section 3.2.20) or acc create (Section 3.2.21) API routine.
-See those sections for details. - A present increment action for a var occurs only when var is already present on the device. - A present increment action for a var increments the structured or dynamic reference count for var.
+- A present increment action is one of the actions that may be performed for a present (Section 2.7.4), copy (Section 2.7.5), copyin (Section 2.7.6), copyout (Section 2.7.7), create (Section 2.7.8), or no_create (Section 2.7.9) clause, or for a call to an acc_copyin (Section 3.2.20) or acc_create (Section 3.2.21) API routine.
+See those sections for details. - A present increment action for a var occurs only when var is already present in device memory. - A present increment action for a var increments the structured or dynamic reference counter for var.

-1032 Present Decrement Action
+1130 Present Decrement Action

 - A present decrement action is one of the actions that may be performed for a present (Section 2.7.4), copy (Section 2.7.5), copyin (Section 2.7.6), copyout (Section 2.7.7), create (Section 2.7.8), no_create (Section 2.7.9), or delete (Section 2.7.10) clause, or for a call to an acc_copyout (Section 3.2.22) or acc_delete (Section 3.2.23) API routine.
-See those sec- - tions for details. - A present decrement action for a var occurs only when var is already present on the device. - A present decrement action for a var decrements the structured or dynamic reference count for var, - if its value is greater than zero.
-If the reference count is already zero, its value is left unchanged.
+See those sections for details. - A present decrement action for a var occurs only when var is already present in device memory. - A present decrement action for a var decrements the structured or dynamic reference counter for var, if its value is greater than zero.
+If the device memory associated with var was mapped to the device using acc_map_data, the dynamic reference count may not be decremented to zero, except by a call to acc_unmap_data.
+If the reference counter is already zero, its value is left unchanged.

-1041 Create Action
+1142 Create Action

-- A create action is one of the actions that may be performed for a copyout (Section 2.7.7) or create (Section 2.7.8) clause, or for a call to an acc_create API routine (Section 3.2.21).
-See those sections for details. - A create action for a var occurs only when var is not already present on the device. - 1046 A create action for a var: - allocates device memory for var; and - sets the structured or dynamic reference count to one.
+A create action is one of the actions that may be performed for a copyout (Section 2.7.7) or create (Section 2.7.8) clause, or for a call to an acc_create API routine (Section 3.2.21).
+See

+- those sections for details.

+- A create action for a var occurs only when var is not already present in device memory.

+- 1147 A create action for a var:

+- allocates device memory for var; and

+- sets the structured or dynamic reference counter to one.

-1049 Copyin Action
+1150 Copyin Action

 - A copyin action is one of the actions that may be performed for a copy (Section 2.7.5) or copyin - (Section 2.7.6) clause, or for a call to an acc_copyin API routine (Section 3.2.20).
-See those - 1052 sections for details. - A copyin action for a var occurs only when var is not already present on the device. - 1054 A copyin action for a var: - allocates device memory for var; - initiates a copy of the data for var from the local thread memory to the corresponding device memory; and - sets the structured or dynamic reference count to one. - The data copy may complete asynchronously, depending on other clauses on the directive.
+See those - 1153 sections for details. - A copyin action for a var occurs only when var is not already present in device memory. - 1155 A copyin action for a var: - allocates device memory for var; - initiates a copy of the data for var from the local thread memory to the corresponding device memory; and - sets the structured or dynamic reference counter to one. - The data copy may complete asynchronously, depending on other clauses on the directive.

-1060 Copyout Action
+1161 Copyout Action